misho-kr/incubator-aurora/src/main/python/apache/aurora/client/rest/README.md

 to server that has everything ready set up.

 The REST service allows remote access to the Aurora Scheduler without the prerequisites.
-Any REST client can be used, or the __curl__ command, and the results are standard JSON documents.
+Any REST client, or the __curl__ command, can be used and the results are standard JSON documents.

 ## Implementation

 The REST service is built with the [Tornado framework](http://www.tornadoweb.org/en/stable/index.html).
-The advantages of using Tornado are that it is written in Python like the Aurora client codebase and enables non-blocking execution that can allow the service to scale up.
+The advantages of using Tornado are:

+* It is written in Python like the Aurora client codebase
+* Enables non-blocking execution that can allow the service to scale up.

 The Tornado web server accepts requests for the REST API and delegates the execution to the Aurora client.
-The asynchronous execution is carried out with a thread or external process handled by [concurrent.futures](http://pythonhosted.org//futures).
+The simultaneous execution of multiple requests is carried out with threads or external processes handled by [concurrent.futures](http://pythonhosted.org//futures).

 ## Execution Modes